Reduce Stress and Anxiety with this Simple, Proven Method

 In any case it was one of those undeniably sad movies, but to be honest we never did work out a specific trigger within the movie that caused this cathartic reaction.
 Perhaps he was just finally ready and able to feel more of his emotions.

 And not that our therapy work was then done and dusted, but that powerful accessing of held-back feeling did herald easier-going progress from that point on.
-As emotions surfaced, panic and anxiety subsided.
+As emotions surfaced, his panic attacks subsided.
+He was better able to identify and express what made him angry or upset, and thereby reduce his stress and anxiety.
 It was a positive, though not pain-free process.

 What makes you unwell